2021 Annual Report on Internal Complaint Handling

 20204

-It can be concluded that the number of complaints submitted on an annual basis is low.
+It can be concluded that the annual number of complaints filed is low.

-The number of complaints in recent years has remained around the same, at four complaints per year.
+In recent years, the number of complaints has remained roughly the same, at 4 complaints per year.

-The majority of complaints in previous years were resolved through informal procedures.
-In 2021, complaints received were also handled informally.
-A conversation with the complainant and, where applicable, an apology proved sufficient to resolve the complaint.
+In previous years, the majority of complaints were resolved through informal procedures.
+In 2021 as well, the complaints received were handled informally.
+A discussion with the complainant and, where appropriate, an apology proved sufficient to resolve the complaint.

-Given the low number of complaints, contact between citizens and employees of the municipality of West Maas en Waal is generally good.
+Given the low number of complaints, contact between residents and employees of the municipality of West Maas en Waal is generally good.

-The complaints in 2021 all stem from communication, or rather the lack thereof.
+The complaints received in 2021 all stemmed from communication—or rather, a lack thereof.

-These complaints were usually resolved quickly through the intervention of the complaints coordinator.
-It remains important that employees pay attention to their attitude and behavior towards residents and that agreements are honored.
+Thanks to the intervention of the complaints coordinator, these complaints were generally resolved quickly.
+It remains important that employees pay attention to their attitude and behavior toward residents and that agreements are honored.

-An adequate response to signals from citizens and clear communication can prevent the need to follow a formal written complaints procedure.
-Providing citizens with complete and timely information remains essential.
+An appropriate response to feedback from citizens and clear communication can prevent the need to follow a formal written complaint procedure.
+Providing citizens with complete and timely information is and remains essential.